If the sounds around you are driving you crazy, you’re not alone.

 To prevent this, you should install weatherstripping around at the frame of your door.
 The most affordable option is the high-density, adhesive foam tape.

 Install the stripping all around the door in order to seal all the gaps between them and the frame.
 Furthermore, you can achieve even more if you were to replace your old and hollow door with a solid one.
-Weatherstripping solid door can improve the STC rating up to 36.
+Weatherstripping solid doors can improve the STC rating up to 36.

 3: Add mass to the walls